Revised and updated January 4, 2020.

 1. Sonic Drive-In

-Founded in 1953 and franchising since 1959, the number of locations has held mostly steady in recent years and currently stands at 3,593 (an increase of 36 from last year), all of which are in the U.S. and 228 of which are company-owned.
+Founded by Troy Smith in Shawnee, Oklahoma in 1953 and franchising since 1959, the number of locations has held mostly steady in recent years and currently stands at 3,600 (an increase of seven locations from the previous year), 176 of which are company-owned and all of which are in the US.

-This company currently ranks #126 (up from #166 last year) on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1961 and franchising since 1965, the number of locations hasn’t changed much in recent years and currently stands at 323 (up from 320 last year), none of which are company-owned and all of which are located in the U.S.
+Founded by John Galardi in Southern California in 1961 and franchising since 1965, the number of locations hasn’t changed much in recent years and currently stands at 325 (up from 323 in the previous year), none of which are company-owned and all of which are located in the US.

 3. Nathan’s Famous